 Scott Taylor's Life Story is Remarkable.

-Scott re-enlisted in the Navy after 9/11.
+After 9/11, Taylor re-enlisted in the Navy.
 In 2005, Scott was sent to Baghdad/Ramadi as part of Operation Iraqi Freedom.
 Scott served as a Navy SEAL sniper.
 Scott was severely injured while on a combat mission and was Medevac’d out of Iraq to Germany, then eventually back to the States.
 He finished out his enlistment as a marksmanship and reconnaissance instructor.

 Scott was sworn in to the U.S. House of Representatives in Virginia’s 2nd district in January of 2017 and became the first freshman member from Virginia to ever be appointed to the Appropriations Committee for a full term.
+He also served on the Homeland Security, Military Construction/Veterans Affairs, and Legislative Branch subcommittees.
 His legislative accomplishments included a law to bring accountability at the most senior levels to the department of Department of Veterans Affairs and the Ashanti Alert Act, a national alert for missing adults.
 He was instrumental in securing hundreds of millions of dollars for his district and state for military construction and infrastructure projects. further, his appropriations amendments helping to protect military base access roads from flooding and/or sea level rise and his amendment to allow inter-agency cooperation on public-private partnerships at rural military installations were signed into law.

 Taylor has been looked to as a leader by his peers and the media for his domestic and foreign policy knowledge.
 He resides in Virginia Beach.